 The following recipes are all super duper easy and can be made with whatever’s in YOUR pantry.
 As long as what you have is kind of similar, it doesn’t have to be exactly what’s in the ingredients listed below.
 So make these treats and dishes to enjoy while the rest of your family is cleaning the rest of the house.

-1/2 pkg.
-(4 oz.) cream cheese, softened
+- ½ package (4 oz.) cream cheese, softened

 - 18 to 20 OREO Cookies, finely crushed (about 3 cups) (or other sandwich cookies)

-8 to 10 oz semi sweet chocolate chips
+- 8 to 10 oz. semi sweet chocolate chips

 - Chocolate sprinkles or multi colored sprinkles

 - Using a melon baller or small ice cream scoop make 24 to 36 balls (just make sure they’re not too big).
 Place them on a cookie sheet (lined with wax paper) and freeze them for 15 minutes.

 Modified from Nabisco.com